MetaMask/metamask-extension/README.md

   * Run `yarn allow-scripts auto` to update the `allow-scripts` configuration automatically.
 This config determines whether the package's install/postinstall scripts are allowed to run.
 Review each new package to determine whether the install script needs to run or not, testing if necessary.
   * Unfortunately, `yarn allow-scripts auto` will behave inconsistently on different platforms. macOS and Windows users may see extraneous changes relating to optional dependencies.
 * The production LavaMoat policy files (`lavamoat/browserify/*/policy.json`)
-  * Run `yarn lavamoat:auto` to re-generate these policy files.
+  * Run `yarn lavamoat:background:auto` to re-generate these policy files.
 Review the changes to determine whether the access granted to each package seems appropriate.
   * Unfortunately, `yarn lavamoat:auto` will behave inconsistently on different platforms. macOS and Windows users may see extraneous changes relating to optional dependencies.
 * The build system LavaMoat policy file (`lavamoat/build-system/policy.json`)
   * Run `yarn lavamoat:build:auto` to re-generate this policy file.